blauzaaan/wifibutton/README.md

   * Upload to your Arduino
 ### wifitoggler.sh
   * modify to your needs, particularly:
-    * LISTEN_PORT (needs to match the serverPort in the Arduino sketch
+    * LISTEN_PORT (needs to match the serverPort in the Arduino sketch)
     * WIFI_DEVICE (needs to match your router, execute `uci export wireless` on your router to find out)
     * SECRET (needs to match the secret in TOKEN, MESSAGE_ON and MESSAGE_OFF in the Arduino sketch)
   * Transfer the script to your router
   * ensure you have socat installed on the router
   * start script `/path/to/wifitoggler.sh`
-  It will go the the background and only log debug output to the console
+  It will go to the background and only log debug output to the console
   * ensure the script is started at reboot (OpenWRT LuCI web interface)